Walking in Canberra is a breath of fresh air.

 Walk from the steps of Old Parliament House around the democratic heart of our nation.

 Learn about the garden's history from original completion in 1939, to its 2004 reconstruction.
+Wander among manicured lawns and trimmed hedges, and take in the scents of the senate rose gardens.

 Walk from Commonwealth Avenue Bridge to Kings Avenue Bridge along the northern shore of Lake Burley Griffin.
 Discover plaques outlining Menzies' career and role in the development of Canberra.